eg2310g8/r2auto_nav/README.md

 In your laptop:
 - Create a ROS2 package and clone this repository into that package.
 Make sure to edit the setup.py file so that you can run the wall following code.
 - Build the package.
-- TODO Include code ran on justin laptop
+- TODO Include code ran on RPi

-In the RPi on the TurtleBot:
-- TODO UPDATE

 Running Instructions:
 - Start rosbu from the RPi on the TurtleBot after the robot is placed in the maze.
 Do not touch the robot until the gyro calibration is complete.